 Note that if you own a car like a Honda or Toyota, your auto insurance company should reduce your rate by about 2.5% per year to account for depreciation.
 If you drive a luxury vehicle such as a BMW or Mercedes, the size of the discount should increase, as high-end vehicles lose value even faster.

 See More: Best Car Insurance Companies

 Your location plays a vital role in your car insurance premium.
 Auto insurance companies will charge more if you live in an urban area with many drivers and a high accident or vehicle theft rate.
 You can expect to pay less if you’re in a rural town with fewer drivers and accidents and less vehicle theft.

 The weather in your ZIP code is also important.
 Car insurance providers will raise your rate if extreme weather conditions like hailstorms and snow are common in your area.
 On the contrary, you’ll enjoy a lower premium if you live somewhere with moderate temperatures.

-If you initially purchased an insurance policy in a risky location but moved to a less risky spot with fewer drivers, a lower accident and theft rate, and better weather, your new ZIP code can save you money on car insurance.
+If you’ve moved to a less risky spot with fewer drivers, a lower accident and theft rate, and better weather, your new ZIP code can save you money on car insurance.